open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 To further optimize the transmission of batches of OTel entities, this new protocol uses gRPC streams to efficiently leverage dictionary encoding.
 Much of the textual data between batches is redundant; attribute names and values are frequently repeated.
-Apache Arrow supports dictionary encoding, and with a stream-oriented protocol, we can send only the deltas of those dictionaries between consecutive batches.
+Apache Arrow supports dictionary encoding and a stream-oriented protocol allows us to send only the deltas of those dictionaries between consecutive batches.
 These techniques enhance the protocol's compressibility.